-When launching a new electrical business, no network is quite as valuable as your family and friends.
-Pretty much all households need electrical work at some point, so make your inner circle your first point of call.
+When launching a new electrical business, your family and friends can be your most valuable network.
+Pretty much all households need electrical work at some point, so the people close to you should be your first point of call.
 Once you’ve got a bit of a following you can start to build clients via other channels.
-Word of mouth is invaluable, as are marketing channels like social media – Facebook, Instagram etc. See below!
+Word of mouth is invaluable, but marketing channels like social media can drive exceptional growth.

+If you’ve got the gift of the gab, make the most of it when you’re dealing with customers.
 Whatever your strengths, work them to your advantage.
-Then identify weak points, and take steps to work on improving your aptitude, or simply outsource to experts, especially when it comes to specialist processes like accounting and web development.
+Then identify weak points, and take steps to work on improving your aptitude, or simply outsourcing to experts.
+We’re talking about specialist processes like accounting and web development.

-Finding it difficult to figure out where you rock, and where you crash and burn?
+Finding it difficult to figure out where you smash it and where you crash it?
 Running a SWOT analysis is a great way to not only understand your strengths (S) and weaknesses (W), but also identify opportunities (O), and anticipate threats (T).

 What is a SWOT analysis?

-Usually Strengths and Weaknesses are internal aspects of your business (what you’re good at, what you’re not so good at), while Opportunities and Threats are external forces (what is likely to impact on your business in a negative or positive way).
+Usually, strengths and weaknesses are internal aspects of your business (what you’re good at, what you’re not so good at).
+At the same time, opportunities and threats are external forces (what is likely to impact on your business in a negative or positive way).

 - Strengths – top strengths or benefits of your business, and how you can protect and enhance them.